sdg7onado/CurrrencyConverter/README.md

 # CurrrencyConverter
 Android app interfacing with currencyLayer API to get exchange rates for various currencies.

-# Mobile Developer Challenge Submission
+# Exploration of WorkManager, Room DB and ViewModel

 The app was developed in Kotlin (Android) and covers al the tasks I set out to deliver on.